hanaDemma/Pharmaceuticals-finance-data-Analysis-week-4/README.md

 - Commit work at least three times a day with clear messages.

 ## Dependencies
-To ensure the project runs smoothly, the following libraries are required:
+The project requires the following Python libraries:
 - pandas
 - seaborn
 - scikit-learn